canvasxyz/canvas/docs/index.md

 </HeroRow>

-Canvas is a framework for TypeScript applications, that puts your core application logic into a durable state container (like Redux), making it possible to write reactive applications that run everywhere.
+Canvas is a framework for TypeScript applications, that puts your core application logic into a durable state container like Redux, making it possible to write reactive applications that run everywhere.

 You can use it like an embedded, instant-sync database in the browser,